KevLam3/Portable-Temperature-Humidity-Reader/README.md

 - Resistors (10K & 100)
 - LCD1602 Module
 - HC-05 Module
+> This is temporary since it will be replaced with a module that does wifi instead of Bluetooth.

 ![Breadboard Layout](https://github.com/KevLam3/Portable-Temperature-Humidity-Reader/blob/ce9bd8a09c75e1156662444f5af1fc81245230f3/images/Temp%20Hum%20Reader_bb.jpg?raw=true "Breadboard Layout")
 > The LCD's resistor can be higher or lower depending on the desired brightness of the screen.